MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/components/code-blocks.md

 ---
-title: Code snippets
+title: Code blocks
-description: Render code and monospaced and also with highlighting
+description: Render code as monospaced and also with highlighting
 ---

 {% raw %}

 ## Basic

-Using `pre` and `code`.
+Using `pre` and `code` tags together.

 - `components/Pre.vue`
     ```vue